DataDog/documentation/content/en/containers/kubernetes/distributions.md

 {{% /tab %}}
 {{< /tabs >}}

-### Spot pods and compute Classes
+### Spot pods and compute classes

-Using [Spot Pods][10] in GKE Autopilot clusters introduces [Taints][9] to the corresponding Spot GKE nodes.
-When using Spot Pods, additional configuration is required to provide the Agent DaemonSet with a matching Toleration.
+Using [Spot Pods][10] in GKE Autopilot clusters introduces [taints][9] to the corresponding Spot GKE nodes.
+When using Spot Pods, additional configuration is required to provide the Agent DaemonSet with a matching toleration.

 {{< tabs >}}
 {{% tab "Helm" %}}